-That is why greater funding is needed in public schools for science programs because that is where one’s interests in science really begin.
-In my own experience I was excited about learning about astronomy in grade nine science, however it comprised of only a week of a four month class.
-Furthermore, throughout my years in high school I never saw any more class instruction on astronomy after this.
-Even in aspects of science that are more traditional such as Biology and Chemistry, content could be improved at least from my experience.
+That is why greater funding is needed in public schools for science programs because that is where one’s interests in space really begin.
+In my own experience, I was excited to learn about astronomy in grade nine science, however it comprised of only a week of a four month class.
+Furthermore, throughout my years in high school, I never received any more class lessons on astronomy after this.
+Even in aspects of science that are more traditional such as Biology and Chemistry, curriculum content could be improved from the viewpoint of my experience, not to mention that some resources being used in class were outdated.
 Class sizes are also an issue in public schools as a larger class typically gets less individual help from a teacher.

 Microbial life is just the tip of the iceberg in terms of the vastness of space.
 Resources, other civilizations and the opportunities that come with such discoveries create an imperative upon the human race to discover more.
 We have explored Earth throughout our history yet have only stepped foot on another surface that was relatively close to our planet (the moon).
 Exploring Mars is one of a series of steps that will allow us to uplift human civilization beyond deadly wars, environmental destruction and racism.
-It is my hope that once humanity reaches for the stars we can shed our tribal nature of conforming to race based on the pigment of our skins and move towards seeing ourselves as one united human species.
+It is my hope that once humanity reaches for the stars we can shed our tribal nature of conforming to, at times: race based social groups.
+What some perceive as race is merely a matter of different skin pigmentation’s that our ancestors had based upon historical homelands in regards to their close proximity, moderate proximity or lack of proximity to the equator.
+I hope that by the end of this century or ideally before then we fully see ourselves as one united human species.

 February 27, 2018

 Over the past several years there has been bad news regarding the Kepler telescope.
-First one of the wheels broke, not a big deal however as NASA indicated that at least three of the wheels being functional could handle the job.
+Firstly, one of the wheels broke, not a big deal however as NASA indicated that if three of the wheels were in a functional state the telescope could still handle its job.
 Then came the really bad news: yet another wheel broke.
 This has essentially prevented the telescope from turning around and has hampered further planet discoveries.
 The James Webb Telescope is clearly needed in order to help assist the Kepler telescope in regards to analyzing the atmospheric compositions of certain planets that have shown the potential to be habitable for life in the universe.
-Perhaps a replacement to the Kepler telescope should be considered at the beginning of the 2020’s decade.
+Perhaps a replacement to the Kepler telescope should be considered at the beginning of the 2020’s.
 Although I am excited at the prospect of a manned mission to Mars in the coming decades it would also be nice to have scientists make discoveries from beyond our solar system.